 Finding a Local Hospice

-the hospice program that meets your needs may take some research, but it will be time well spent.
+Finding the hospice program that meets your needs may take some research, but it will be time well spent.
 Quality of care, availability of needed services, personnel training and expertise, and coverage

 Local resources: Your physician or hospital discharge planner can help you locate hospices in your area.
 Hospice care providers also are listed in the yellow pages of the phone directory.
 Your community may have information and

 Certification makes them eligible for Medicare and, in some states, Medicaid payments.
 Check the blue pages of your phone book for phone numbers in your area.

-in the yellow pages or by going to Google Maps, http://maps.google.com and enter "'Your city' 'Your state' hospice" without the quotation marks in the upper left-hand corner of the page.
+You can find nearby hospices in the yellow pages or by going to Google Maps, http://maps.google.com and enter "'Your city' 'Your state' hospice" without the quotation marks in the upper left-hand corner of the page.
 Click on "Search Maps" and you will see the locations of community hospices.
 Some of the facilities listed may be home health care or other services but all of the area hospices will be somewhere in the list with contact numbers.